AppBK/welcome-to-mod-7/README.md

 Peer Review will start on Wednesday of the second week of capstone every day after lunch, at 12:30 PT / 3:30 EST for a total of 45 minutes.
 Students will get assigned a pair, posted to Discord every day, to review each other's code.
 Below are guidelines to help illustrate how peer review will work.
 Please note, that during this time, instructors will not be available for questions on Discord.

-*Note- We will also do a short demo the morning of the day peer review starts.*

 > This exercise is helpful to practice communicating what your code does when an interviewer or coworker asks you to explain parts of your code.

 ## Steps: